 When you go to collect your dog after surgery, expect them to be a little sleepy if they’ve had a general anaesthetic.
 The vet will have given them something small to eat and some painkillers, so they may be a bit wobbly on their feet.

 You’re likely to be given some dog medication to take home with you such as anti-inflammatories, antibiotics and pain relief.
 Speak to your vet if you have any questions about how to give them their medicine.

-When you get them home it’s likely that your dog will just want to head straight to bed to sleep off the effects of the anaesthetic, so make sure they get some peace without being disturbed.
-Soon afterwards, they should be pain-free, comfortable and happy to eat again.
+When you get them home it’s likely that your dog will just want to head straight to bed to sleep off the effects of the anaesthetic, so make sure they get some peace and quiet without being disturbed.
+Soon afterwards, they should be pain free, comfortable and happy to eat again.

 Occasionally the disorientation can cause some dogs to show aggressive behaviour after their operation.
 This should only be temporary but if it lasts for more than a few hours, it could suggest they’re in pain.
 If you have any concerns about the dog operation, your pet’s after-care, their aggressive behaviour or their recovery – or if your pet’s not back to normal after 12 hours or so – do get back in touch with your vet.

 Feeding your dog after operation will likely be different to the normal routine.
 Dogs, like humans, can feel nauseous after waking up from an anaesthetic so, after their operation, give your dog a small evening meal of something light, such as cooked chicken or fish.
 If that's not possible, then feed them just a quarter of their regular food portion.
 Your vet may give you a specific type of food, developed specially for dogs after surgery.
 Give them this food for their first few meals, or for as long as your vet recommends but, as soon as possible, get them back onto their normal, high quality food as this will help speed up their recovery.
 As always, make sure your pet has easy access to clean, fresh water at all times after their dog operation.